 11. Greater Flamingo

-The greater flamingo is the most widespread and largest species of the flamingo family, which is found throughout the Old World.
+The greater flamingo is the family’s most widespread and most significant species, found throughout the Old World.

-They are known to inhabit lakes, rivers, lagoons, estuaries, mudflats, shallow seas, and even saline and alkaline lakes.
+They inhabit lakes, rivers, lagoons, estuaries, mudflats, shallow seas, and even saline and alkaline lakes.

 They are known to congregate in large flocks, sometimes numbering into the thousands.
-These birds are a vibrant pink color, often with a pinkish-orange beak and legs.
-They have a long necks and long legs which they use to wade in shallow waters, to search for food.
+These birds are a vibrant pink, often with a pinkish-orange beak and legs.
+They have long necks and long legs, which they use to wade in shallow waters to search for food.

-They provide a vital source of food for many species and an important habitat for many aquatic organisms.
+They provide a vital food source for many species and an essential habitat for many aquatic organisms.

 Kingdom | Animalia |